seasketch/docker-gp-workspace/README.md

 ## GDAL

 GDAL 3.3.1 is used because it supports flatgeobuf files, and works with flatgeobuf JS library v3.17.4 that geoprocessing lib is locked on for now

+## Usage

+Use the makefile for building images locally and testing them by shelling in to check it out, and by running the test suite.
+Committing changes to `main` branch in Github will then rebuild and publish the container image via the `publish` Github action.

+- `make` builds the image
+- `make test` tests the image
+- `make shell` gets you into a bash shell with the current working directory mounted at `/app`

 ## Using the image directly